esmf-org/esmf/src/addon/ESMPy/doc/api.rst

 Cell Areas
 ++++++++++

-Grid cell areas can be calculated by ESMP.
+Grid cell areas can be calculated by ESMPy.
 Space must first be allocated for this calculation by adding an :class:`~ESMF.api.constants.GridItem.AREA` item to the Grid.
 Then a :class:`~ESMF.api.field.Field` must be created, and the